 If the power button is pressed and held whilst powering up, the system setup menu will be selected.
 The various operations and settings are fully covered in the System Setup section of this document.
-To exit the setup menu without making any changes, press and hold the power button to power the transceiver down.
+To exit the setup menu without making any changes, select a normal display page, press and hold the VFO button and you will receive a prompt message asking you whether you wish to save the settings.
+To exit without saving the current changes, briefly press either the PWR button or the FILTER button.